caprice-j/mallows-cp-plot/README.md

 About a statistical environment R, see: http://www.r-project.org/

-About a value for assessing regression models Cp, see: http://en.wikipedia.org/wiki/Mallows%27s_Cp
+About a value for assessing regression models Cp, see: http://en.wikipedia.org/wiki/Mallows%27s_Cp "Mallows's Cp has been shown to be equivalent to Akaike information criterion in the special case of Gaussian linear regression." (the citation above)

 How to Use
 ==========